Multi-scale Dynamic Wake Modeling and Prediction of Floating Offshore Wind Turbines via Physics-Informed Neural Networks and Fourier Neural Operators: Results and Discussion

-To rigorously assess the physical fidelity of the predicted wake multi-scale structures, the key parameters of the wake dynamics-namely the wake center ($y_c$), velocity deficit ($\Delta U_c$) at wake center, and wake half-width ($R_{1/2}$)-are extracted by fitting the streamwise velocity profiles to a Gaussian distribution~\cite{dong2023characteristics}.
-Prior to fitting, a spatial box filter with a width of $1D$ is applied to the instantaneous wake field to reduce small-scale fluctuations.
-The instantaneous velocity deficit profiles are then fitted using the following single-Gaussian function: where $\Delta U(x,y)$ is the velocity deficit at a given position, $y_c(x)$ is the transverse position of the wake center, $\Delta U_c(x)$ is the velocity defict at wake center, and $\sigma(x)$ is the standard deviation.
-The wake half-width $R_{1/2}$ is defined as the distance from the wake center to the location where the deficit is half of its maximum value ($\Delta U = \frac{1}{2}\Delta U_c$), yielding $R_{1/2} = \sqrt{2\ln 2} \sigma(x)$.
-The time-averaged evolution of these fitted parameters is compared across the CFD ground truth, FNO, and PINNs predictions, as illustrated in Figs.~\ref{fig:wake_center} to \ref{fig:wake_deficit}.
+To rigorously assess the physical fidelity of the predicted wake multi-scale structures, the key parameters of the wake dynamics, namely the wake center ($y_c$) and wake half-width ($R_{1/2}$), are extracted by fitting the streamwise velocity profiles to a Gaussian distribution~\citep{dong2023characteristics}.
+Before fitting, a spatial box filter with a width of $1D$ is applied to the instantaneous wake field to reduce small-scale fluctuations.
+The instantaneous velocity deficit profiles are then fitted using the following single-Gaussian function:

-As shown in Fig.~\ref{fig:wake_center}, the evolution of the wake center across different Strouhal numbers ($St$) is examined.
-The FNO model (green dashed line) shows excellent agreement with the ground truth (red dotted line), accurately capturing the spatial oscillations and meandering of the wake center as it moves downstream.
-In contrast, while the PINNs model (blue dash-dot line) follows the general trajectory, it exhibits visible deviations, particularly in the cases of $St=0.2$ in the far-wake region ($x/D > 8$), where the predicted center fails to track the true fluctuations.
-This may be due to the fact that at $St = 0.2$, the meandering amplitude is significantly larger, resulting in more complex multi-scale flow structures that are challenging for PINNs to resolve.

-Fig.~\ref{fig:wake_width} compares the expansion of the wake half-width ($R_{1/2}/D$).
-Consistent with previous observations, FNO accurately tracks the non-monotonic variations and the overall spreading rate of the wake.
-The PINNs predictions, however, appear overly smoothed, failing to resolve the localized variations in wake width, particularly in the near-wake region ($x/D < 6$) where the flow physics are most complex.
-These comparisons reinforce the conclusion that FNO provides a much higher degree of physical fidelity in capturing the essential dynamics of wind turbine wakes compared to PINNs.

-The recovery of the velocity deficit ($\Delta U_c$) at wake center is illustrated in Fig.~\ref{fig:wake_deficit}.
-The results indicate that FNO is capable of nearly perfect reconstruction of the deficit recovery curves across all $St$ scenarios.
-Conversely, the PINNs model consistently underpredicts the velocity deficit, representing a failure to capture the full intensity of the wake's momentum deficit.